 Reflection on Luke 2:22-40 ~

 Years ago fresh off a Hebrew Scriptures course, I noticed the frequency of blessing and praising God in the Old Testament.
 Abraham blessed and praised God for his sons.
 The Psalms consistently sing of blessing and praising God.
 Without missing a Scriptural heartbeat, through Luke’s eyes we encounter Anna and Simeon who blesses and praises God, Mary, and Joseph.
-It is our turn; praise and bless you God for all old and new encounters with us.
+It is our turn; praise and bless you God for all old, current and future encounters with us.

 Luke 2 New Revised Standard Version Catholic Edition (NRSVCE)